Stabbing Pain in The Left Lower Abdomen: 8 Causes & When to Worry.

 - The swelling increases in size with coughing or straining.

-- A burning or stabbing pain sensation at the left lower abdomen is common.
+- A burning or stabbing pain sensation in the left lower abdomen is common.

 - With the indirect type of inguinal hernia, the swelling may extend to the scrotum in males.